Start your San Francisco search

 Frequently Asked Questions

-Welcome to the Apartment List October 2025 Rent Report for San Francisco, CA. Currently, the overall median rent in the city stands at $3,072, after rising 0.9% last month.
-Prices and are now up 12.4% year-over-year.
+Welcome to the Apartment List December 2025 Rent Report for San Francisco, CA. Currently, the overall median rent in the city stands at $3,065, after falling 0.6% last month.
+Prices remain up 12.2% year-over-year.
 Read on to learn more about what’s been happening in the San Francisco rental market and how it compares to trends throughout the broader San Francisco metro area and the nation as a whole.

 San Francisco Renter Confidence Survey